Tensions are rising on the Poland-Belarus border. Here's what you need to know – KION546

 Kremlin spokesman Dmitry Peskov said on Thursday that Moscow “has nothing to do with what is happening on the border of Belarus and Poland.”
 And on Monday, Peskov said Belarus was taking all necessary measures to act legally.

-Russia underlined their support for the Lukashenko regime by performing joint military exercises over Belarus airspace on Wednesday.
+Russia underlined their support for the Lukashenko regime by performing joint military exercises over Belarusian airspace this week.

-The two long-range Russian Tupolev Tu-22M3 supersonic long-range bombers practiced “issues of interaction with ground control points” with armed forces of both countries, the Russian Ministry of Defense said Wednesday.
+On Wednesday, two long-range Russian Tupolev Tu-22M3 supersonic long-range bombers practiced “issues of interaction with ground control points” with armed forces of both countries, the Russian Ministry of Defense said.
+On Thursday, they carried out those flights over Belarus’ airspace for a second time.

+The two nations then held joint paratrooper drills near the Polish border on Friday.

-Meanwhile, Ukraine said it will hold military drills in an area near its borders with Poland and Belarus to counter a potential migrant crisis, with some 8,500 servicemen and police expected to participate in the exercises, along with military aircraft, including 15 helicopters.
+Meanwhile, Ukraine is also scaling up security around border with Belarus.
+On Thursday, it announced it would hold military drills with some 8,500 servicemen and 15 helicopters in an area near its borders with Poland and Belarus to counter a potential migrant crisis.

+The crisis at the Poland-Border is continuing to test a fragile political order, with allegations from the United States on Russia’s military buildup this week deepening concerns over the potential for a wider geopolitical crisis.

+US Secretary of State Antony Blinken said on Wednesday that the US is “concerned by reports of unusual Russian military activity” and mentioned the possibility that Russia may be “attempting to rehash” its 2014 invasion of Ukraine.

 Belarus faces new sanctions